 If you haven’t researched Basenjis, you will likely be unable to buy from Kathy Weeks.
 However, a potential puppy owner with knowledge of the breed and a training plan will make a good match for the breeder.

 Although she is an individual seller, Weeks’ puppies generally sell out.
 You can contact her to get on the email list or an individual waitlist and discuss the breed.
-Each puppy from Weeks costs a certain amount plus transportation, depending on where you live with the breeder.
+Each puppy from Weeks costs a certain amount plus transportation, depending on where you live in relation to the breeder.

 Kathy Weeks Details